wpyoga/wpyoga.github.io/blog/2021-06-12-docusaurus-install.md

 Because this repository is the special `_username_.github.io` repository, GitHub doesn't treat the `gh-pages` branch here as being special.
 So I need to [manually specify](https://github.com/wpyoga/wpyoga.github.io/settings/pages) the `gh-pages` branch to serve the site root.

+The problem is, now I cannot update the `gh-pages` branch.
+I need to read Docusaurus' source code in `lib/deploy.ts` and see how they manage to make `yarn deploy` work.
+Looking at the log output, it seems that Docusaurus clones the `gh-pages` branch to a temporary location, deletes everything, overwrites the content with new files, and then pushes the changes back to the remote branch.

 ## Changing usernames or organization names